Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/index.md

 The structure of the formatted JSON included in the **Setup** dataset can be validated against [a dedicated JSON schema](../setup/schema_doc.md).

-The [data model](data-model/index.md) related to the Properties dataset details the different JSON objects and arrays with their expected values, associated description, and examples.
+The [data model](data-model/index.md) related to the **Setup** dataset details the different JSON objects and arrays with their expected values, associated description, and examples.

 ``` mermaid